 The combination of consistent signs of growth in the agribusiness sector across these key markets, higher quality, sustainability and traceability standards in destination markets as well as cost-efficiency pressures are likely to continue to increase the demand for products and services in the following areas:

 - Precision agriculture technologies.

 - Image generation and treatment.

 As middle-class populations in Latin America expand, the demand for convenient and premium products grows.
 The impacts of diet-related conditions such as obesity and heart disease are projected to increase, which has spurred the demand for healthy products.
 There is a clear opportunity to respond to these drivers by further integrating Victorian food exports and processed food expertise into Latin American supply chains.

-Victoria’s strong liveability credentials position our professional services firms as ideal partners to participate in urban and regional improvement projects.
+Victoria’s strong liveability and clean technology credentials position our professional services firms as ideal partners to participate in urban and regional improvement projects.

 Rapid urbanisation across Latin America requires investment in water supply and sanitation, flood mitigation and public transport systems to create liveable and productive cities.
 Widespread open tender processes and growing interest in public private partnership (PPP) models present opportunities for Victorian infrastructure providers.